Mets pitcher Edwin Díaz reacts after getting the save during...

 “I trusted my fastball and threw it right in the middle for them,” Diaz said.
 “So as soon as I give up the base hit, the walk, I said I would throw my fastball right in the middle, try to get a double play.
 I ended up striking out the other three hitters, but I was trying to make pitches and get them out.”

 Mendoza had Reed Garrett warming up behind Diaz in the ninth.
-It was not clear whether Garrett would have entered in a save situation or only if Los Angeles tied the score.
+It was not clear whether Garrett would have entered in a save situation or only if Los Angeles had tied the score.

 “[Diaz] was under control.
 He was able to slow the game down, made pitches to get [Enrique Hernandez] in the eighth,” Mendoza said.
 “You could tell once he got Mookie, especially using his fastball, he was throwing strikes.
 It was a good sign.
-I've been saying it, we're going to need him.
-In order for us to get where we want to get, we're going to need Edwin Díaz.
-And he's going to continue to step up.”
+I’ve been saying it, we’re going to need him.
+In order for us to get where we want to get, we’re going to need Edwin Diaz.
+And he’s going to continue to step up.”

 And so Mendoza’s reliever funambulating sorted out just fine.